mlogic/yan-common/borgmatic_wrapper/README.md

 ```

 4, You could pass other parameters to `borgmatic_wrapper.sh` directly
-   on the command line, such as `-v 1 --progress`.
+   on the command line.
+For instance, pass `-v 1 --progress` to show
+   the progress.
+Pass "check --repair" to do check and repair.